 Reports and papers

-- NEW - Exploring Fairness in Machine Learning for International Development by MIT D-Lab, with the support from USAID
+- Exploring Fairness in Machine Learning for International Development by MIT D-Lab, with the support from USAID

 - Accelerating social good with artificial intelligence: Insights from the Google AI Impact Challenge